Alfresco/alfresco-ng2-components/tools/doc/ReviewCheckerGuide.md

 The script sends comma-separated text to the command line.
 You can copy/paste this into a spreadsheet or redirect the output to a text file with a ".csv" suffix.

+To use this tool you need before to set graphAuthToken variable with you github access token:

+export graphAuthToken=GITHUB_TOKEN

+npm run review-checker